akave-ai/akave-docs/content/akave-o3/solutions-and-integrations/rclone.md

 ```

 ## Configuration
-Configure Rclone to use Akave's S3 compatible API.
+Configure Rclone to use Akave's S3 compatible API, Akave O3.
 For more information on Rclone S3 configuration, see [Rclone S3](https://rclone.org/s3/).

-### Akave S3 Configuration
+### Akave O3 Configuration

-**Configure Akave S3 for use with Rclone by running:**
+**Configure Akave O3 for use with Rclone by running:**
 ```bash
 rclone config
 ```